Ticket Sales Dashboard

 Hover over the chart for more detail.

-- All other listed business types are sitting below pre-pandemic levels.
+- All other listed business types sit below pre-pandemic levels.

-The chart shows individual rows for artforms in which 10 or more organisations have sold sufficient tickets, using Spektrix, in the relevant months of 2019 and 2022.
+The chart shows individual rows for artforms in which 10 or more organizations have sold sufficient tickets, using Spektrix, in the relevant months of 2019 and 2022.

-To maintain anonymity, all other organisations are grouped into the 'Other' column.
+To maintain anonymity, all other organizations are grouped into the 'Other' column.
 These groupings may change month by month (for example, many festivals sell tickets only during the spring and early summer)

 Below is a full list of the artform groupings we use.
 If you're a Spektrix user and you'd like to know which group you're in, please contact us.